Angel Azrael

 Azrael is a death-angel tradition name that requires careful source handling.
 Islamic tradition gives the angel of death a central role, while later reception and broader angel-name tradition give the figure the name Azrael rather than a simple Qur'anic name proof.

-That makes Azrael a solemn source-layer entry.
+That makes Azrael a solemn tradition-history entry.
 Readers need help distinguishing death, mercy, transition, grief, and folklore without turning any of them into fear or certainty.

 Azrael is not a generic dark angel.
 The figure belongs to traditions that think carefully about death, divine command, and the boundary between this life and the next.

-This source boundary matters beside broader Hebrew-origin names because Hebrew reception and Islamic role language do not carry the same kind of evidence.
+This source context matters beside broader Hebrew-origin names and Arabic-origin names because etymology, title language, and later reception do not prove the same claim.

-Azrael can carry meaning without pretending that every tradition names and describes the figure in the same way.
+Azrael can still carry meaning.
+It just should not pretend that every tradition names and describes the figure in exactly the same way.

 - Not evil.
 In many traditions, the death angel acts under divine command rather than malice.